d101tm/tmstats/README.md

 Contains information needed to send mail in the local environment.
 Used by [sendmail.py][].
 Typical keys are mailserver, mailpw, mailport, from, and replyto.

+## Dependencies ##

+### Google Docs API for Python ###

+pip install --user --upgrade google-api-python-client

+Enabled Google Sheets API from the Google Console

+Created API token for this use (could have used the same one as we use for maps)

+Updated sheet to allow access by anyone who has the link; the sheetid is in the link.

+Voilà: curl "https://sheets.googleapis.com/v4/spreadsheets/sheetid/values/A1?key=key" works and returns the most current version of the sheet (updates don't happen until you leave a cell)